 This band is allocated to the fixed, mobile, radiolocation, and BSS in the United States of America.
-Government and nongovernmental telemetry users share this band in a manner similar to that of the L-band.
+Government and nongovernmental telemetry users share portions of this band, chiefly 2360-2390 MHz, in a manner similar to that of the L-band.
 Telemetry assignments are made for flight-testing of manned or unmanned aircraft, missiles, space vehicles, or their major components.

 These frequencies have been reallocated and were auctioned by the Federal Communications Commission (FCC) in April 1997.
 The WCS is the primary service in the frequencies 2305-2320 MHz and 2345-2360 MHz.
-The BSS is the primary service in the 2320-2345 MHz band.
-In the 2320-2345 MHz band, the mobile and radiolocation services are allocated on a primary basis until a broadcasting-satellite (sound) service has been brought into use in such a manner as to affect or be affected by the mobile and radiolocation services in those service areas